During the Max Headroom hack of 1987, Chicago television stations were overtaken by a masked man who continues to baffle authorities to this day.

-The Max Headroom hack came entirely out of the blue.
-On Nov.
-22, 1987, Chicago sportscaster Dan Roan was covering the highlights of the Bears’ recent victory over the Detroit Lions.
+The Max Headroom incident came entirely out of the blue.
+On November 22, 1987, Chicago sportscaster Dan Roan was covering the highlights of the Bears’ recent victory over the Detroit Lions.

 It was his usual spot during Channel 9’s “Nine O’Clock News” segment, one he had been doing for years, always the same.
 Tonight, however, it would be different.

 At 9:14, Dan Roan disappeared from the screen.
 In fact, everything disappeared from the screen as it flickered into darkness.
 Then, 15 seconds later, a new figure appeared.

 Dressed in a rubber mask and wearing sunglasses, the mysterious intruder looked like artificial intelligence television character Max Headroom.
 Even the gray background behind the figure was reminiscent of the simulated background that appeared behind Headroom.

 There was hardly any sound, but the image was still frightening.
 The figure bobbed around in front of the spinning background as a buzzing noise played.

 After 30 seconds, signal engineers at WGN, who broadcasted Channel 9, switched the frequency of the studio link to another transmitter, bringing Dan Roan back to audiences’ screens.

 “Well, if you’re wondering what’s happened,” he said, clearly as confused as the viewers, “…ha-ha…so am I.”